okx/okexchain-docs/docs/developers/blockchainDetail/okexchain-fullnode.md

 ### Setings
 ##### Sync Mode
 - Fast Sync
 The default sync mode.
 Synchronizes a full node doing a fast synchronization by downloading the entire state database, requesting the headers first, and filling in block bodies and receipts afterward.
-Once the fast sync reaches the best block of the Binance Smart Chain network, it switches to full sync mode.
+Once the fast sync reaches the best block of the OKExChain network, it switches to full sync mode.
 - Full Sync
 Synchronizes a full node starting at genesis, verifying all blocks and executing all transactions.
 This mode is a bit slower than the fast sync mode but comes with increased security.
 ### Steps to Run a Fullnode